jaynewcompute/unstructuredcapabilities/README.md

 ### Mission
 - Make the world's unstructured data more useful to AI
 - Prepare the world's unstructured data for AI
+- Encode the structure in the world's unstructured data

 ### Problem Statement
 Natural language reasoning engines, like LLMs, are the most important technological development of our lifetimes, for a few reasons: